 IES Abroad Berlin Internships (for students with two or more semesters of German):

-An IES Internship in Berlin develops professional skills and ability to communicate across cultures, and provides substantive work experience.
+An IES Internship in Berlin develops professional skills and the ability to communicate across cultures and provides substantive work experience.
 It guarantees an unpaid placement at a local business or organization (at least 25 hours per week).
-It includes a 3- or 6- credit academic internship seminar with other IES interns, where students gain context for internship placement by examining cultural issues in the workplace.
+It includes a 3- or 6- credit academic internship seminar with other IES interns, where students gain context for the internship placement by examining cultural issues in the workplace.

 https://www.iesabroad.org/study-abroad/programs/berlin-summer-internship (IES Abroad webpage)

-The Cultural Vistas Internship Program in Germany (for sophomores and juniors, with 4 or more semesters of German):
+The Cultural Vistas Internship Program in Germany (for sophomores and juniors, with four or more semesters of German):

 The Cultural Vistas Internship Program in Germany provides an opportunity for students to gain valuable international work skills, improve German language abilities, and experience German life and culture firsthand.
 Internship placements are available in a variety of fields, including, but not limited to business, engineering, finance, tourism, IT, media/communications, international relations, the nonprofit sector, German studies, and economics.